-The government of the Democratic Republic of São Tomé and Príncipe has publicly committed to implement the FiTI.
+The Democratic Republic of São Tomé and Príncipe has been a FiTI Candidate Country since December 2023.

 Not applicable yet.

 - São Tomé and Príncipe becomes 6th FiTI Candidate Country

 - Non-governmental actors in African SIDS join forces through FiTI’s Community of Practice

 - TAKING STOCK assessment for São Tomé and Príncipe shows need to implement the FiTI

 - FiTI International Secretariat conducts country mission to São Tomé and Príncipe to advance FiTI implementation process

 - TAKING STOCK: FiTI initiates online transparency assessment of fisheries management information for São Tomé and Príncipe